I recently restored a gorgeous Luxman M-4000A power amplifier and this stunning matching Luxman C-5000A preamplifier.

 This part was hardest because of the lack of any schematics and service data.
 Experience helps here though and with enough time spent measuring, adjusting, thinking and measuring, I was able to reverse-engineer most of the critical adjustments in this preamp.

-Actually, it’s not that hard to do, but you have to have a sound grasp of the general adjustments audio amplifiers and preamplifiers need.
+It’s not that hard to do, but you have to have a sound grasp of the general adjustments audio amplifiers and preamplifiers need.
 There are power supply voltages, biasing and DC symmetry and these make up the bulk of the adjustment process here, and elsewhere.

 Luxman C-5000A